kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 They'll end up with their own way of writing things, making codebases inconsistent and messy.

 Is the grammar done now?
 Maybe review type signatures a little.
+Oh!
+I have an idea!
+What is static if is actually utilized in the lexer?!
+That'd be amazing since it allows truly variable compilation due to the following scenario:

+	static if x { public } else { private } (:) method { #[My method] };

+This requires no grammar changes, however, the lexer will need to filter out the word 'static' in order to parse an expression.
+However! this won't test all possible grammatical errors.